skemper/www.jhu-oose.com/assignments/0/index.md

 **<small>⚠️</small>  Your assignment is submitted only when you submit the form below.**

 First, push your assignment to your individual repository at `https://github.com/jhu-oose/{{site.course}}-student-<identifier>`.
 Make sure you follow the naming conventions established in this page, for example, your [profile](#profile) must go in `README.md` and the rest of the answers must go in `assignments/0.md`.
-[Our robot](/staff#robot--roboose) already put starter files in place for you.
+[Roboose](/staff#robot-roboose) already put starter files in place for you.

 After your assignment is pushed, you must submit the form below.